Affordable Car Insurance - Hamilton

 What Is the Minimum Mandatory Coverage in Hamilton?

-• Direct Compensation – Property Damage (DCPD):DCPD covers damage or loss of use of your vehicle in an accident where the other driver is insured and is at fault, paying for repair and replacement costs.
-That means your insurance company will compensate you rather than a third-party provider.DCPD used to be a mandatory car insurance coverage until January 2024.
-Currently, it’s included in standard car insurance policies, but you can opt-out and get it removed.
+- Direct Compensation – Property Damage (DCPD):DCPD covers damage or loss of use of your vehicle in an accident where the other driver is insured and is at fault, paying for repair and replacement costs.
+That means your insurance company will compensate you rather than a third-party provider.As of January 1, 2024, drivers have the option to remove Direct Compensation Property Damage coverage from their policies.
+Currently, it’s included in standard car insurance policies, but you can opt out and get it removed.

 Car Insurance in Hamilton OPCF Endorsements